felipegabela/heat-api/README.md

 ## Install
 Install node.js and npm in your computer.
-Clone the repository. `git clone git@github.com:felipegabela/heat-api.git` Run `npm install` inside the directory where you cloned the repository
+Clone the repository. `git clone git@github.com:felipegabela/heat-api.git` Run `npm install` inside the directory where you cloned the repository to install all the dependencies.

 ## Run API
 Run `npm start` inside the directory where you cloned the repository

 ## Test Endpoints

-Use Postman Chrome extension or app to test the endpoints
+Use the Postman Chrome extension or app to test the endpoints.
+Use localhost:3000/

 # API Reference